viam-modules/queue-estimator/README.md

 ## Example Config

 ### wait-sensor
 - count_threshold: the value is the upper-bound.
-Anything below this number will be give the string label.
+Anything below this number will be give the associated string label.
 - detector_name: the underlying vision service detector to use
 - camera_name: the underlying camera the vision service detector should use
 - poll_frequency_hz: how often to poll the underlying vision service, in Hz